 Full course description

-WHAT TO EXPECT: Spend 2-3 hours per week learning and practicing core concepts by watching presentations from NU instructors and other industry pros; completing short readings on course topics; sharing your thoughts, experiences, and findings in the discussion threads; and completing weekly quizzes to check your understanding of the materials.
-Visit the FAQs page to learn more.
+Expect to spend 2-3 hours per week learning and practicing core concepts by watching presentations from NU instructors and other industry pros; completing short readings on course topics; discussing your observations, experiences, and findings in asynchronous discussions; and completing weekly knowledge checks on the materials.